 Learn from and with experienced practitioners who know that this stuff really works and who can show you how you can do it too.

 How do you prepare future leaders for the challenges and opportunities they will encounter in school?
 In their careers?
 In life?
 You use tools and approaches that develop 21st century skills…

 This is camp, so don’t expect to stay in a classroom.
-There’s a city to explore, mountains to climb, and a river to discover.
+There are mountains to climb and rivers to discover.

 “To be a teacher is to be a prophet.
 You are not preparing children for today’s world, but for the world of the next 50-75 years—a world we can barely imagine.”

 –Gordon Brown, former Dean, MIT School of Engineering